jonnor/datascience-master/README.md

 Standardized format with some 50 small to medium dataset examples, covering classification, regression.
 * [mldata.org](http://mldata.org/).
 Some 800 datasets, searchable with tags.

-## Interesting subproblems

-Neural networks

-* When used on images incredibly texture dependent.
-For instance cause vunerability to adverserial examples.
-How to mitigate?
-Learning rate influences, higher rate, more noise.
-Could one reduce by automatically generating variants of the training inputs?.
-For instance on images, use smoothening filters, color changes, brightness/contrast changes, noise addition, scaling, rotating.
-Also maybe helps with small datasets, especially for supervised learning (where labeling is expensive).
-* Seem that there is a lot of 'unecessary' complexity/information being encoded, that are irrelevant to the objective at hand.
-How can one know how much complexity is needed to perform a particular function?
-How to estimate that it is well spent?
-Are there information-theory approaches that can be applied?